Mark Steyn: Early life

-He was baptized a Catholic and later confirmed in the Anglican Church, which he left to become a Baptist.
+Steyn was baptized a Catholic and was later confirmed in the Anglican Church, which he left to become a Baptist.
 He has stated that "the last Jewish female in my line was one of my paternal great-grandmothers" and that "both my grandmothers were Catholic".
 His parents were married in Elliot Lake, Ontario.
 Steyn's great-aunt was artist Stella Steyn.
 His mother's family was Belgian.

 Steyn was educated at King Edward's School, Birmingham, in the United Kingdom, the same school that author J.R.R.
 Tolkien attended and where Steyn was assigned a Greek dictionary that had also been used by Tolkien.
 Although it was reported by The Age in 2006 that Steyn had left school at age 16, his name appears in the King Edward's School yearbook for 1977-78 as a member of "Cl.VI", that is, the "Classics [Upper] 6th form", which is the normal final year for students at that school.

 Career

 Steyn worked as a disc jockey before becoming musical theatre critic at the newly established The Independent in 1986.
-He was appointed film critic for The Spectator in 1992.
+He acted as TV critic for Channel 4's breakfast show The Channel 4 Daily and was appointed film critic for The Spectator in 1992.
 After writing predominantly about the arts, Steyn shifted his focus to political commentary and wrote a column for The Daily Telegraph, a conservative broadsheet, until 2006.

 He has written for many publications, including The Washington Post, The Jerusalem Post, Orange County Register, Chicago Sun-Times, National Review, The New York Sun, The Australian, Maclean's, The Irish Times, National Post, The Atlantic, Western Standard, and The New Criterion.
 He subsequently stepped back from writing and now devotes most of his time to his show.

-Steyn's books include Broadway Babies Say Goodnight: Musicals Then and Now (a history of the musical theatre) and America Alone: The End of the World as We Know It, a New York Times bestseller.
-He has also published collections of his columns and his celebrity obituaries and profiles from The Atlantic.
+Steyn's books include Broadway Babies Say Goodnight: Musicals Then and Now, a history of the musical theatre, and the political America Alone: The End of the World as We Know It, a New York Times bestseller which predicts the downfall of the West.
+He has also published collections of his columns and celebrity obituaries, as well as profiles from The Atlantic.

 Steyn held a Eugene C. Pulliam Visiting Fellowship in Journalism at Hillsdale College in spring 2013.
-As of 2010, Steyn was no longer the back-page columnist for the print edition of National Review, conservative writer James Lileks having taken over that space in the print edition.
-Steyn's back-page column for National Review, "Happy Warriors", resumed with the March 21, 2011, issue.
+As of 2010, Steyn was no longer the back-page columnist for the print edition of National Review, conservative writer James Lileks having taken over that space.
+Steyn's back-page column for National Review, "Happy Warriors", resumed with the issue of March 21, 2011.

 Steyn has contributed to the blog Ricochet.com and recorded numerous podcasts with the organization.